FAQs2020-05-29T14:48:19-04:00

 Learn more about our Services.

-You can get our mobile app on Google Play and in the App Store.
+You can get our “My VFCU Mobile App” on Google Play and in the App Store.

 Veritas FCU belongs to a co-op of credit unions which gives our members special benefits.
 Shared branching allows members of one credit union in the co-op to perform a range of transactions at another credit union.
+There are about 5,000 CO-OP shared branches across the US.
 If you’re traveling or move away from a VFCU branch, you can find another credit union in the co-op (a shared branch) nearby.
 Use their services just as if you were sitting in one of our local branches, at no charge to you.

 Find a shared branch near where you are.

 If you’d still like to write checks instead of getting a cashier’s or teller check or transferring money digitally, your first batch of checks needs to come from us.
 Talk to an MSR to get your first checks.
-After that, you can use one of those checks to order checks from your favorite place.
-Walmart.com has very reasonable costs on checks.
-That’s not an endorsement, but you might check them out to see if they have what you’d want.
+After that, you can reorder your next batch of checks from www.mainstreetinc.com.

 Why did I get charged a courtesy pay fee when I have funds in my savings account?2021-07-15T13:31:07-04:00